 Hannah has a passion for applying strategic communication strategies to create actionable and accessible findings and drive social change, which she developed through her experience leading technical and research support to the public and private sectors.

 Hannah specialises in using qualitative research to conduct in-depth, contextual examinations into the social drivers of health and human behaviour and is committed to incorporating sociocultural perspectives across the entire lifecycle of a research project.
 At Envoy Partnership, Hannah applies these approaches to health and wellbeing projects for a range of clients.

 Rosie Maguire, Senior Associate

 Rosie is a senior researcher with over a decade of experience in working with a range of stakeholders including local authorities, NHS organisations, the European Commission and national and local charities.
 She holds an MSc in Social Policy and Social Research at UCL’s Institute of Education, specialising in the use of qualitative methodologies in policy research, and a BSc in Mathematics with Statistics from the University of Manchester.

-Rosie provides additional expertise in family services, early childhood development provision, and and community based wellbeing and psychological support.
+Rosie provides additional expertise in family services, early childhood development provision, and community based wellbeing and psychological support.
 Her work also focuses on designing, implementing and evaluating innovative social programmes which are based on robust research.

 She is a skilled researcher, combining the academic rigour of both qualitative and quantitative approaches with strong design skills to make research appropriate to real life contexts.

-Lycia Harper, Associate
+Lycia Harper, Senior Associate

 Lycia is an organisational development consultant specialising in sustainability and change.
 She helps people develop ‘system sight’ – greater awareness of the dynamics of the social systems of which they form a part and how to intervene for the greatest impact.
 In simple terms, she helps people transform their teams and organisations and the impact of their programmes.